cityofships/i-love-compute/README.md

 - Via hardware (Chrome 520 and later),
 - Nvidia hardware that is not Tesla or Kepler,
   especially those driven by nvc0 and not nv50.
-- Intel hardware that is not Gen7 (Haswell),
-  especially those driven by iris and not crocus.
 - Non-integrated Intel hardware like Intel Xe.

 Already sourced: